The drinker. The family. The friend. The doctor. The boss. Anyone trying to work out what to do.

 I am James.
 I went to rehab in June 2020 and have been sober since.
-Before I went, nobody around me — me, my family, my GP, my employer — knew what good looked like.
+Before I went, nobody around me — me, my family, my doctor, my employer — knew what good looked like.
 We were all guessing, and most of the guesses were being sold to us by people taking a cut.
 This site is what I wish we had all had.

 The lane